vehicle-lang/tutorial/src/chapters/2-language.md

 pi = 3.141592
 ```

-The Vehicle compiler will then automatically infer the correct `Rat` type.
+The Vehicle compiler will then automatically infer the correct `Real` type.

 ## Problem Space versus Input Space